 405.11.2 DRIVEN PILES

-When the Scope of Services requires an evaluation of existing driven pile foundations for a rehabilitation project, perform analysis of both the structural and geotechnical resistance in accordance with BDM Section 305.3.

 Determine the geotechnical resistance of existing piling to be reused in a rehabilitation project using the following criteria:

 A. For driven pile foundations where the dynamic load testing records can be found and reviewed, determine the geotechnical resistance using a resistance factor equal to 0.70 applied to the measured nominal end of initial driving (EOID) resistance or the Restrike resistance, whichever was measured last.
 If more than one pile in the foundation unit was tested, use the value for the pile with the lowest measured resistance.